OutSystems/docs-product/src/manage-platform-app-lifecycle/data-protection.md

 Service Center and LifeTime have a system that protects against brute force attacks that systematically try to guess user passwords.

-This system offers protection against two levels of attacks, user-level attacks and IP-level attacks (more details [here](../security/protection-against-brute-force-attacks.md)); and needs to store some personal user data in order to be functional.
+This system offers protection against two levels of attacks, user-level attacks and IP-level attacks (more details [here](../security/protection-against-brute-force-attacks.md)); and needs to store some personal user data to be functional.
 The personal information stored in **LoginAttempt** system entity (physical table name: **OSSYS\_LOGIN\_ATTEMPT**) is:

 * Username (for example, Amos Tesen)
 * IP Address (for example, 192.0.2.0)